RLanderosR/Task-Tracker/README.md

 Do not use any external libraries or frameworks to build this project.
 Ensure to handle errors and edge cases gracefully.

+## Task Properties
+Each task should have the following properties:

+- id: A unique identifier for the task
+description: A short description of the task
+- status: The status of the task (todo, in-progress, done)
+createdAt: The date and time when the task was created
+- updatedAt: The date and time when the task was last updated

+Make sure to add these properties to the JSON file when adding a new task and update them when updating a task.

 ### Reference: https://roadmap.sh/projects/task-tracker